jstampfl/PruIEP_Int/README.md

 ieps.c - Initialize the Pruss, waits 30 seconds and exits.
 Does not initialize the PRUSS INTC

-ieps.c - Initialize the PRUSS INTC interrupt system.
+ieps.p - Initialize the PRUSS INTC interrupt system.
 Initializes the IEP interrupts for CMP0 & CMP1.
 Toggles P9.31 using interrupts form CMP0 & CMP1.